 - Learn to negotiate – it’s a skill that only has upsides.
 However, if you feel the other party is lowballing you or being very aggressive, be open to walk away.
 You want to work with and for people who see you as an asset and understand that proper compensation helps their firm in the long run.
 If you feel you have to fight really hard to be paid a market rate salary, think twice before accepting the job.
 I would also avoid agreeing to a later salary increase based on performance reviews, I unfortunately have seen companies give out negative reviews simply to save some bucks a few months later.

 - If you are underemployed, look for a full time job, or find more clients, or increase your workload with current clients.
 Learn about marketing, sales, and be ruthless with your time.
 Think of yourself as a business, and request deposits and payments in advance.
 Network with other freelancers, and develop a referral system: this will not only help you with getting more clients, but you will be able to learn from your colleagues as well as possibly find out which clients pay promptly and well.
 If you are working in a position for which you are over qualified and you cannot seem to break out of it, it might be an issue of changing the way you have approached your job search or pitched your skills and experience.
 I work with individuals just like you, get in touch and we can discuss some ways to get you to the level of work and pay you deserve.

 Above all, be kind to yourself: it is stressful enough to be underemployed, don’t beat yourself up on top of it as well!

 Do you have other tips to get out of being underpaid?
-Let me know in the comments, or tweet your advice, tag me at @photo_aurora.
+Share them in the comments.